 In the morning, you will be taken to the chief attraction of the land, the Taj Mahal.
 Constructed during the Mughal Empire, this magnificent monument is synonymous to love.
 In memory of beloved Mumtaz, this breathtaking building is made of white marble.

 Your next destination would be a UNESCO World Heritage Site, the Agra Fort that is known for its architectural structure and several fairy-tale palaces like Khas Mahal and Jahangir Palace.
 You will also visit Diwan-e-Aam and Diwan-e-Khas.
 The land is famous for handicrafts made of metal, wood and marble.
-Spend the night here.
+Overnight is in Agra.

 Highlights: Agra – Visit Taj Mahal & Agra Fort.